masalinas/poc-keycloak-token-exchange/README.md

 ![Realm Name](./images/realm-name.png "Realm Name")

-**STEP02**: Create two clients to configure the token-exchange between them:
+**STEP02**: Create two clients to configure the token-exchange and impersonation between them:

 First create the **Original Client** to exchange a token with other one from **Internal Client** with this data: